pacrowther/PHY11006/_sources/topic1.md

 ````{tab-set}
 ```{tab-item} Question
-A mercury thermometer has a cylondrical bulb 2 cm in length and 0.8 cm in diameter, attached to a cylindrical tube 0.30 mm in diameter and
-15 cm in length.
+A mercury thermometer has a cylindrical bulb 2 cm in length and 0.8 cm in diameter, attached to a cylindrical tube 0.30 mm in diameter and 15 cm in length.
 The coefficient of linear thermal expansion of mercury is 61 $\mu$m/m/K. By how much does the mercury rise up the tube for a change in temperature of 1$^{\circ}$ C?
 ```